hibaymj/API-reviews/series-introduction.md

 ### The Floor - Or Inherent Compromise

 Computer science is filled with tradeoffs.
 As developers we're familiar with many.
 In a lot of cases there aren't fundamental solutions to a design issue.
 Quite literally the laws of physics such as the speed of light and quantum mechanics impose invariable constraints on solution design.
 When faced with such a case API design should _sufficiently_ limit the _magnitude_ of the compromise so that it minimizes or removes the impact to the overall sociotechnical system.
 In other words, find a solution that is best for the system as a whole.
+We can clearly see that while 900,000,000 'thinking cycles' might be bad, its clearly better than 217,728,000,000,000.